drakonhg/PureX-Privacy-Policies/README.md

 ## Contact Information

-If you have any questions or concerns about this Privacy Policy, please contact us through the extension's support channels.
+If you have any questions or concerns about this Privacy Policy, please contact us at drakonhg@gmail.com.

 ## Your Consent